 A GRAT is an irrevocable trust where the trust creator (called the “grantor”) transfers assets to a trust, in exchange for a fixed payment, or annuity, for a specific term of years.
-Because the trust makes fixed payments back to the grantor, which can be used as income by the grantor, the gift tax on the transfer can be avoided, without using any of the grantor’s gift tax exemption.
-The trust term can be as short as two years, and typically range between 2 and 5 years.
+Because the trust makes fixed payments back to the grantor, which can be used as income by the grantor, the gift tax on the transfer can be avoided, without using any of the grantor’s gift tax exemptions.
+The trust term can be as short as two years and typically range between 2 and 5 years.
 Although the term is typically measured by a fixed number of years, it may also be measured by the grantor’s life.
-The end result is that you can remove the transferred asset from your taxable estate, and the growth in value of the asset is estate and gift tax free!
+The result is that you can remove the transferred asset from your taxable estate, and the growth in value of the asset is estate and gift tax-free!
 It works great for cryptocurrency.

 Isn’t an Irrevocable Trust a bad thing?

 Definitely NOT!
 Modern trust law has dramatically changed the concept of “irrevocable”.
 Under old rules, “irrevocable” was a scary word because it gave the message of a complete give-up of control over an asset.
-There was such a permanency about irrevocable trusts that people feared losing the asset forever, and heard horror stories of exactly that.
-But with modern trusts we can structure them in a way that you do not lose control.
+There was such permanency about irrevocable trusts that people feared losing the asset forever and heard horror stories of exactly that.
+But with modern trusts, we can structure them in a way that you do not lose control.
 Even if you appoint someone as “trustee” of the trust, who can sign documents for the trust, we can typically reserve you the right to remove and add trustees at any time.
 By controlling who the trustee is, you control the trust.

 GRATs have several advantages: